swagger-atlas/atlas/CONTRIBUTING.md

 There are many ways you can contribute to ATLAS:

-- Issue bug reports on [Tracker][Tracker]
+- Submit bug reports on [Tracker]
 - Improve the documentation
-- Add feature requests or enhancements at [Tracker][Tracker]
+- Add feature requests or enhancements at [Tracker]
-- Submit PR for your favorite features and/or improve on existing test case suite.
-Please see contribution guidelines below for more details

 [Tracker]: https://jira.jtg.tools/secure/RapidBoard.jspa?projectKey=LT

+Our workflow is pretty simple.
+- Make your changes, and submit us a PR
+- In the Commits as well as PR, do mention the issue id(s)
+- Make sure you update CHANGELOG.md in "UPCOMING RELEASE" section with changes you mentioned in the format:
+`<commit-id> #<pull-request-id> brief explanation (@<handle>)` An example would be: `a0e34567 #45 fix typo in docs on resources (@someone)`

 Project Setup
 =============

 1. Create a Virtual Environment
     - Run `virtualenv <path/to/virtualenvs/atlas> -p <python3.x>`